+44 131 451 8250

-Collaborate with talented designers from interiors, textiles and fashion in a specialist design school.
-This course gives you the opportunity to develop a complete set of interior design skills spanning the creative process, materials and furnishings right through to retail and event design, architectural alteration and technology.
+Develop specialist skills in interior design whilst also collaborating with talented designers from textiles, fashion, and more in a specialist design school.
+This programme gives you the opportunity to develop a complete set of interior design skills spanning the creative process, materials and furnishings right through to retail and event design, architectural alteration and technology.

 Express yourself with the latest tech.
 We’ll show you how innovative new technology can help you bring your interior design ideas to life.
 And we’ll give you the opportunity to work on real projects for big businesses.
-Recently our students have worked on live projects to develop branded environments for Aeroleather, Locharron and Findra.
+Recently our students have worked on live projects to develop interiors for Adidas, Herman Miller and Accor hotel group.

-This exposure to live clients is something we’re proud of.
-We encourage you to use your final year as an opportunity to work with more and more external businesses.
-This helps you challenge yourself and develop connections and skills that will be invaluable after graduation.
-Many of our graduates go on to work in creative roles in London, Edinburgh and Glasgow for companies like IKEA among others.
+This exposure to live clients and stakeholders is something we’re proud of.
+We encourage you to use your time with us as an opportunity to work with more and more external partners, organisations and businesses.
+This helps you challenge yourself and develop connections and skills that will be invaluable after graduation – whilst also building a sense of identity as a designer.
+Many of our graduates go on to work in creative roles in London, Edinburgh, Glasgow and beyond, for companies like AECOM, Area, and IKEA amongst others.
 You could follow in their footsteps.

 Read the profile of Sejal Pandey who studied Interior Design and now works as an Interior Designer in Edinburgh for Wagstaff Interiors.